-Insider Tip: Only trek by yourself if you are experienced in navigating as it is quite easy to get lost.
-Also, don’t forget to bring snacks and water with you to keep you hydrated.
-For those that want a guide to accompany them, you can easily find guides by the National Park.
+Insider Tip: Don’t forget to bring snacks and water with you to keep you hydrated during the trek For those that want a guide to accompany them, you can easily find guides by the National Park.

 Because I naturally gravitate towards the sun, watching sunsets in different parts of the world is sort of like a past time of mine.
 So believe me when I say that Koh Phangan has no shortage of beautiful sunsets.
 One of our favorite spots is by Amsterdam Bar by Ao Playlaaem.
 The view from the restaurant area is out of this world!
 Relax in their many floor cushions as you enjoy the colors of the sunset unfold in front of you.